AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Make API requests.md

 -   The `AccessKey ID` is used to verify the identity of the user.
 -   The `AccessKey secret` is used to encrypt and verify the signature string.
 You must keep your AccessKey secret strictly confidential.

 You can create an AccessKey pair for an Alibaba Cloud account or a RAM user.
 When you call the Alibaba Cloud CDN API, you must use your AccessKey pair to complete identity verification.
 If the AccessKey pair of your Alibaba Cloud account is disclosed, your resources are exposed to potential risks.
 We recommend that you call API operations as a RAM user to minimize the risk of disclosing your AccessKey pair.
-For more information, see [Create an AccessKey]().
+For more information, see [Create an AccessKey pair]().

 The following example demonstrates how to call the StartCdnDomain operation.
 The `AccessKeyId` parameter is set to `testid` and the `AccessKeySecret` parameter is set to `testsecret`.
 The request URL to be signed: